openhab/openhab-alexa/CONTRIBUTING.md

 ### Merge approval

-openHAB-cloud maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+openHAB-alexa maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

 ### Sign your work